dfeies/MRLPerf/README.md

 ```ps
 iex (iwr 'https://raw.githubusercontent.com/dfeies/MRLPerf/refs/heads/main/Install.ps1')
 ```
+The script opens explorer in the Desktop folder where the scripts are installed.
-Then open the MRLPerf folder from desktop, right click on MRLink_10s.cmd and run as admin.
+Right click on MRLTriage.cmd and run as admin.